The selection function of the Gaia DR3 open cluster census

-Next, we computed the statistical significance of each cluster compared to their surrounding dataset, using the cluster significance test (CST) from \cite{HuntReffert_2021} -- a critical step that HR23 used to discard false positives.
-In their work, only clusters with $\text{CST}>3$ were retained, meaning that our selection function must establish both the probability that a cluster is detected by HDBSCAN and the probability that it has a CST greater than this threshold.
-HR23 recommends using a higher CST threshold of five or more when higher-quality cluster samples are required, and so we also record detected cluster CSTs to investigate this further.
-Cluster CST values were used to select the best cluster detection given our four trialled $m_\text{clSize}$ values, prioritizing the detection with the highest CST as in HR23.
+Having injected and retrieved clusters from \emph{Gaia} data, our next step following the HR23 pipeline was to recreate postprocessing steps they applied: namely, to compute the statistical significance of each cluster compared to their surrounding dataset, using the cluster significance test (CST) from \cite{HuntReffert_2021} -- a critical step that HR23 used in order to discard false positives.
+In their work, only clusters with $\text{CST}>3$ were retained, meaning that our selection function must establish both the probability of a cluster being detected by HDBSCAN and the probability of it having a CST greater than this threshold.
+HR23 recommends using a higher CST threshold of five or more when higher quality cluster samples are required, and so we also record detected cluster CSTs to investigate this further.
+Cluster CST values were used to select the best cluster detection given our four trialled $m_\text{clSize}$ values, prioritising the detection with the highest CST as in HR23.

-The distributions that the parameters of injected clusters were sampled from are given in Table~\ref{tab:sampled_parameters}.
-Unlike in Paper I, we tried to sample wide ranges in parameters, including exploring if variation in parameters such as $[\text{M}/\text{H}]$ or $Q$ had an influence on cluster detectability, hence varying a total of thirteen parameters.
-For parameters such as cluster mass and cluster velocities, we tried to sample parameter ranges wider than the observed OC census, but with more sampling weight applied towards typical cluster values (such as by sampling from a combined Gaussian+Uniform distribution).
+The distributions from which the parameters of injected clusters were sampled are given in Table~\ref{tab:sampled_parameters}.
+Unlike in Paper I, we tried to sample wide ranges in parameters, including exploring if variations in parameters such as $[\text{M}/\text{H}]$ or $Q$ had an influence on cluster detectability, hence varying a total of thirteen parameters.
+For parameters such as cluster mass and cluster velocities, we tried to sample parameter ranges wider than the observed OC census, but with more sampling weight applied towards typical cluster values (such as by sampling from a combined Gaussian+uniform distribution).